- Guillermo del Toro

 Rather than choosing whether the fantasy elements of the film are Ofelia’s dreams or if they actually exist, there is a third option, perhaps informed by Christopher Nolan’s Inception.
 It may be that Ofelia’s dream world is born from her imagination, but after spending so much time there, it becomes preferable to the harsh realities around her.
 Del Toro would argue that reality is what we make it, and Ofelia has chosen the Faun’s world as part of her reality and a new beginning with her death—her entrance into that world ushered by the sweet humming of Mercedes’ lullaby, which is also the melody from Javier Navarrete’s haunting yet beautiful score.
 Because she believes in it, the world is real.
 What resounds as the lasting tragedy of Ofelia’s story is that even though her dreamworld in a sense “rescues” her from death, she cannot merely delete such notions from her thought—the world’s monsters have crept into her unconscious and fill the dark places of her dreams.
 Those two worlds are so unalterably linked in her mind that even her wildest visions cannot protect her, not entirely, from reality’s cruel influence.

 After French author Charles Perrault domesticated the gruesome, dark fairy tales of the Brothers Grimm into versions suitable for bourgeois families, Guillermo Del Toro returns fairy tales back to their deathly origins.
-Each one of del Toro’s mythologies have a graceful way of being familiar yet altogether new, but his greatest such accomplishment remains El laberinto del fauno, a film that channels a dozen fairy tales but paradoxically stands on its own as a true original.
+Each one of del Toro’s mythologies has a graceful way of being familiar yet altogether new, but his greatest such accomplishment remains El laberinto del fauno, a film that channels a dozen fairy tales but paradoxically stands on its own as a true original.
 Through a realistic backdrop punctuated by dramatic storytelling, tragedy, and violence, del Toro engages the imagination with the fantastic.
 At once, his film underscores the importance of escapist fantasy through a horrifying real-world parable, yet tells its own fairy tale in the process, one with imagery so memorable and powerful that it could last beyond cinema, into an oral tradition reserved for campfires and bedtime.